JiwoonKim/interview-cake/README.md

 ### Open ended Questions (Heuristics)
 > some questions involve dealing w/ several approaches (there are no definite answers)
-- compare the approaches' pros and cons (none are perfect)
-- ex.
-2-3. word cloud data
+- compare the approaches' pros and cons => none are perfect! (ex.
+2-3. word cloud data)
+- acknowledge that there can be imperfect solutions
+    - it's okay to throw exceptions to cases where you cannot solve due to input constraints (8-1. delete node)

 ## Useful Mechanisms To Remember
 > list of useful mechanisms (functions) to remember